Amritanshu1912/StringSimilarityProject/README.md

 ```
 - You should see a folder named googletest in you cwd.
 Cmake would ask to choose a compiler kit to build and configure cmake files.
 I used gcc because it was the only active kit I had installed.

-come to root directory and open terminal and type
+- Come to root directory, open terminal and type
 ```
 mkdir build
 ```